clarkwkw/GECiv5Mod/README.md

 6. The mod should be activiated in the game

 Note: If you want to check the debugging message / lua console log, launch FireTuner before launching the game in Steam.

+## Known Issues
+1. `Events.ActivePlayerTurnStart` does not trigger any listener in the first turn of every player.